deleidos/prototype-20150626/README.md

 ## Demo
-Click below to view the working prototype:
+Click below to view the working prototype and enjoy:
 http://openfda.deleidos.com

 ## Wiki